What Happens After Hernia Surgery

 - Sport enthusiasts should return to exercise carefully 14 days after surgery.
+Read Mr Kirkby-Bott’s details about “wound healing” to help explain what how the body is repairing.
 It is best to try aerobic exercise, such as running, swimming and exercise classes first and for a smaller distance or duration than you usually managed.
 Build it up again as comfort allows.

-- For those wanting a more structured return to activity please do the above and consider joining a yoga class to aid return to old levels of flexibility and core strength.
+- For those wanting a more structured return to activity please do the above remembering to include some stretching exercises.
+Consider joining a yoga or pilates class to aid return to old levels of flexibility and core strength.
 The older you are the more this applies to you.

-- Cycling can be uncomfortable for several weeks so it is not encoraged until it feel comfortable.
+- Cycling can be uncomfortable for several weeks so it is not encouraged until it feels comfortable.

 - Expect it to take between 4-6 weeks to lift weights in the gym.
 If lifting weights start with light weights that are comfortable and increase the number of repetitions before lifting heavy weights at a low repetition.

 In short, try and use common sense and follow the first rule stated above: If it hurts (more than just being a bit uncomfortable) stop doing it and try again tomorrow.

 As with all surgery there are potential issues.

 We view minimal bruising as an indicator of success, and aim to limit it by using hernia pants worn for a minimum of 48 hours post surgery- Age, obesity, blood thinning medications and general frailty often leads to worse bruising.
 The ‘luck of the draw’ is also important.